michael105/slterm/README.md

-Switching back and forth from alt screen does reset the cursor position, but doesn't clear the screen.
+Switching back and forth from alt screen does reset the cursor position, but doesn't clear the screen for remote ssh sessions.

-There might be some trouble with scrolling, when the history is circled.
-The trouble might be every HISTSIZE's line, default: 32768.
+Retmarks aren't accurate for every 65536 lines.

 No UTF8
 UTF-8 currently would need some work,